The Tower of London has been a symbol of royal power for nearly 1,000 years.

 Let us know what you think about the design and which coin in the series you’re most looking forward to seeing.

-You can now own the Raven £5 coin to kick start your Tower of London collection.
+You can now add the Crown Jewels £5 coin to your Tower of London collection

 Earlier this year, The Royal Mint released a brand new UK £5 coin that celebrates the 250th Anniversary of the founding of the Royal Academy of Arts.